-Also on the red carpet: Moran Atias ("The Village"), Emanuela Postacchini ("Who Is America"), Stefania Spampinato("Grey's Anatomy"), Logan Laurice Browning ("Dear White People"), and Francesco Bauco ("Ford vs. Ferrari"), alongside other creatives such as Oscar-nominated composer Marco Beltrami.
+ris, Oscar winner Paolo Sorrentini, Italian actors Moran Atias ("The Village"), Emanuela Postacchini ("Who Is America?"), Stefania Spampinato ("Grey's Anatomy"), Logan Laurice Browning ("Dear White People"), and Francesco Bauco ("Ford v Ferrari"), alongside other creatives such as Oscar-nominated composer Marco Beltrami.

-An hour-long panel titled Opening Boundaries will kick off the afternoon, in which writer-directorproducer Peter Landesman ("Concussion"); Nils Hartmann, the director of original production at Sky; and Martha De Laurentiis, president of De Laurentiis Company, will discuss what Italian television can offer to the domestic industry, with Variety's Elaine Low moderating.
+An hour-long panel titled "Opening Boundaries" will kick off the afternoon, in which writer-director-producer Peter Landesman ("Concussion"), Nils Hartmann, the director of original production at Sky, and Martha De Laurentiis, president of De Laurentiis Prods., will talk to Variety's Elaine Low about what Italian television can offer to the domestic industry.

-"Italy has great locations where international production can find fertile ground, they have a great tax credit, they have all the elements and stories that are relevant internationally," Martelli says.
+"Italy has great locations where people can shoot, they have a great tax credit, they have all the elements and stories that are relevant internationally," Martelli says.
 The festival will effectively advertise Italy to Hollywood veterans as fertile ground for production.

-As founding partner Marco Testa, the president of Armando Testa Group, says, "The main reason for my participation is not strictly related to my work.
-I am an 'emotion booster' - always fascinated with Italian talent to communicate emotions, in America and around the world.
-Exactly like this Festival aims to do, while promoting and supporting Made in Italy products."
+As founding partner Marco Testa, the president of Armando Testa Group, says: "The main reason for my participation is not strictly related to my work, I am an 'emotion booster,' always fascinated with Italian talent to communicate emotions, in America and around the world.
+Exactly like this festival aims to do, while promoting and supporting Made in Italy products."

-Eleonora Andreatta, director of Rai Fiction, said in a statement: "The Italian TV Festival in Los Angeles is an excellent opportunity to highlight Italian TV series and increase the amount of attention they receive in the land of the most powerful serial television production.
-The festival is beneficial for connecting with the leading players in global distribution on large-scale international co-productions, such as 'Medici,' 'My Brilliant Friend' and 'The Name of the Rose.'"
-Nils Hartmann, Sky Italia's Original Production Director, says: "In ten years of original productions Sky has mapped out a path, which we are proud to be able to present at the ITTV Festival - a new and exciting platform to talk about new opportunities and challenges for Italian TV productions.
-With 'Gomorrah' we made a local story capable of touching the imagination of international audience.
-We're finally looking at the U.S. T.V and streaming market as one offering equal opportunities and no longer as something distant and unreachable."
+Eleonora Andreatta, director of Rai Fiction: "The Italian TV Festival in Los Angeles is an excellent opportunity to highlight Italian TV series and increase the amount of attention they receive in the land of the most powerful serial television production.
+The festival is beneficial for connecting with the leading players in global distribution on large-scale international co-productions, such as 'Medici,''My Brilliant Friend' and 'The Name of the Rose.'"

-Writer-director-producer Landesman, for example, will discuss why such Italy-centric stories are so appealing to American audiences.
-Meanwhile, De Laurentiis will talk through her decision to shift her production company from film to television as small-screen shows have amped up their quality in recent years.
+Landesman will discuss why Italy-centric stories appeal to American audiences.
+De Laurentiis will talk through her decision to shift her production company from film to television as small-screen shows have amped up their quality in recent years.